 As to the “secret” for getting your tax refund first?
 If there is one, we don’t know it.
 I’m sure that the IRS knows – but they’re not talking.
 We’ve checked with tax professionals and with tax prep software providers and they don’t seem to know either.

 *We do know that no matter how early you e-file your tax return.
-There is no guarantee that tax returns sent to IRS Electronic Filing Center from your tax preparation service will be transmitted to IRS early.
+There is no guarantee that tax returns sent to the IRS Electronic Filing Center from your tax preparation service will be transmitted to IRS early.

 If your tax return was selected to take part in the IRS test batches this year or in years past please feel free to share your experiences below.